 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients given antipsychotic medications.
-Antipsychotic medications are administered to patients for a variety of conditions, including cognitive disorders.
-Tragically, in some situations, high levels of antipsychotic drug use may suggest that a facility is using these medications to subdue residents.
+This datapoint gauges the percent of long-term patients taking antipsychotic drugs.
+While antipsychotic medications serve an important medical purpose, it is important to confirm these medications are being used appropriately.
+In some cases, high levels of antipsychotic drug use may mean that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication